5-Minute Avocado Chocolate Pudding Recipe (Paleo | Dairy Free)

 - Pudding or mousse serving dishes (these simple white ramekins work great, or these pudding dishes, or stemless wine glasses would also work.)

-How To Make Your Avocado Chocolate Pudding
+How To Make the best Chocolate Pudding

-Get your equipment and ingredients out and be prepared to taste something incredible in just a few minutes.
+Get your equipment and ingredients out and be prepared to taste something incredible in just a few minutes!

 Use your food processor, stand mixer, or immersion blender to blend all the ingredients together.